GeorgeAlexandria/CoCo/README.md

 </details>

-And you can look at the similar screenshot where code was classified after applying another preset - **CoCo light|blue theme**:
+And you can look at the similar screenshot where code was colorized and decorate after applying another preset - **CoCo light|blue theme**:

 <details>
 <summary>Click to expand screenshot</summary>